labhansh2/AI-convo/README.md

 -   You can change the initializing message to bard from .env file.
 -   the conversation between AIs is being saved in the chat_logs directory
+-   The "\_Secure-1PSID" can change, check the expiry where you find it

 Have fun!!